 OK, this might not be you but the guys and girls who broke their bones in the 70s and 80s, trying to land those types of tricks on skateboards or bikes, who crashed into the merciless concrete of empty pools, are all grown up now and have kids of their own.
 Like most parents, they want to teach their children what they know but they also want to protect them from being hurt.
 The solution is Woodward, the most state-of-the-art, indoor-outdoor extreme sports park.

 Woodward began 50 years ago in Pennsylvania as a gymnastics training facility, the extreme sports of those days.
 Its program naturally progressed to include BMX biking and skateboarding, the newer extreme sports gaining popularity in the 80s.
 The idea was to offer kids a safer way to learn those skills.
 Woodward invites all types of kids into their camps and classes, from the never-before-tried-it to the Olympic and X-Game competitor.
 Today, Woodward facilities offer workshops in skateboarding, scootering, BMX and mountain biking, cheerleading, parkour, tubing and snowboarding.
 The different areas around their facilities are divided into what they call Zones.
-Each Zone has Coaches responsible for training the kids in each of the offered activities.
+Each Zone has Coaches responsible for training the kids in each offered activity.
 Zone Coaches offer tips based on their own extensive experience to progress safely and efficiently to their goals.
 Woodward also offers classes in digital media for friends to get those stunts in action.

-There, you can drop from the lip of a wooden half-pipe, feel your body whipped up by gravity as the tube curls back and launches you, spinning, flying, into the air, after which your kids will finally realize just how awesome you really are.
+At Woodward Park City, you can drop from the lip of a wooden half-pipe, feel your body whipped up by gravity as the tube curls back and launches you, spinning, flying, into the air, after which your kids will finally realize just how awesome you really are.

 Action Sports Hub